UtrechtUniversity/yoda/docs/administration/installing-metadata-schemas.md

-# Installing metadata schema's, formelements and stylesheets
+# Installing metadata schemas, formelements and stylesheets
-For a fully functional research module a number of XML schema's and stylesheets are required.
+For a fully functional research module, a number of XML schema's and stylesheets are required.
 Currently we only have a complete set for the i-lab program.
 These can be found along the irods-ruleset-research in `tools/xml/`.
 Below a description of the needed files: